The canonical ideal and the deformation theory of curves with automorphisms

-More precisely we will use the following actions \begin{definition} \begin{enumerate} \item Let $M_g(\Gamma)$ denote the set of $g\times g$ matrices with entries in ring $\Gamma$.
-An element $A \in M_g(\Gamma)$ will be acted on by $g\in G$ in terms of the action
+{ To avoid confusion, where necessary, we will denote with $\cdot$ for a group action and no symbol for the ring multiplication.} More precisely we will use the following actions \begin{definition} \begin{enumerate} \item Let $M_g(\Gamma)$ denote the set of $g\times g$ matrices with entries in ring $\Gamma$ {and a homomorphism of groups $\rho: G\rightarrow \mathrm{GL}_n(\Gamma)$}.
+An element $A \in M_g(\Gamma)$ will be acted on by $\sigma \in G$ in terms of the action